adityachaudharycode/MentorVerse/README.md

 - Resource sharing platform for students and teachers
 - Analytics dashboard for mentors and students
 - Student progress tracking easily
-- Scheduling system for mentoring sessions will be so useful for them
+- Scheduling system for mentoring sessions will be so useful for students

 ## Tech Stack used are as follows 👇